Lab Safety Simulation

 Real experiment of identifying arsenate salt using ammonium molybdate test.

-• Identify different safety signs.
+• Identify different safety signs in the virtual lab safety simulation.

 • Distinguish between different types of signs.